 #5 Understand Metrics

-Metrics are a fundamental notion in logging.
+Metrics are a fundamental notion in logging requirements.
 A metric is a measurement of a property's worth over time, usually at regular intervals.

-The following are a list of common metric types:
+The following is a list of common metric types:

 - Meter – Calculates the frequency of events (ex: rate of visitors to your website)